-Mary Mecham writes clean young adult fairy tale retellings packed full of adventure and romances.
+Mary Mecham writes young adult, no spice romantasy and adult fairy tale retellings packed full of adventure and romances.

 When she is not writing, Mary is an active disability advocate and speaker (see below for more info on her disability advocacy work).
 Her dream is for everyone with a disability to find themselves represented in literature.